• Skip to primary navigation

 2. Gently loosen the skin and rub softened butter under the skin and place herbs under skin.
 Sprinkle seasonings on top of turkey.

-4. Add vegetables and the broth to the Dutch oven.
+5. Add vegetables and the broth to the Dutch oven.
+Turn turkey breast side up.
 Cover the turkey if you feel it is too brown for your preference.

-8. To make gravy: strain the liquid from the Dutch oven into a large bowl.
+9. To make gravy: strain some fat from the Dutch oven.

-10. Heat remaining liquid in a medium sauce to a boil, lower to simmer and slowly add in the slurry.
-Stir and simmer for 2-3 minutes to heat.
+11. Heat remaining drippings and bring to a boil over medium heat.
+Lower heat to simmer and slowly add in the slurry.
+Stir and simmer for 2-3 minutes to heat through.
 The gravy will thicken as you continue to cook.

 Notes